TUM-HN/VR-UI-Guidelines/README.md

    - Click the **Build and Run** button.
    - When prompted, select the `FlUID.apk` location.
    - Unity will build the app and automatically deploy it to your headset.
+   - Press the flat Meta button on your right controller to center the menu in your view and you're ready to get started.